tobydriscoll/udmath305/_notes/linear-equations/20-theory.md

 W[y_1,y_2] = \begin{vmatrix} y_1 & y_2 \\ y_1' & y_2' \end{vmatrix}.
 $$

-Yes, this is a 2-by-2 determinant, evaluated in the usual "X" fashion.
+This is a 2-by-2 determinant, evaluated in the usual "X" fashion.

 **Theorem** *(see Theorem 4.2.7)* Suppose $L[y_1]=L[y_2]=0$, where the coefficient functions of $L$ are continuous on interval $I$.
 If the Wronskian is nonzero at any value of $t\in I$, then the solutions are independent, and